fasihahmad/octopress-junkjam/source/_posts/2016-07-24-top-fashion-accessories-for-men.markdown

 Yes unsual it seems,, but jewellery for men is gaining popularity now-a-days.
 Common jewellery for men is the wedding ring.
 THe most effective way for a man to carry jewellery is to be comfortable about it.
 Ear studs, copper bracelets, lapel pins, beaded necklace are some well executed jewellery intended for men.

 ## 8. Belt
 Belt is a safe and easy pick accessory for men.
-It no longer serves aa s tool for holding mne's trouser but a great style statement.
+It no longer serves as a tool for holding mens trouser but a great style statement.
 Wide buckles and a webbed, fabric version with a double-D buckle fastening works well for this summer.

 ## 9. Sunglasses
 Sunglasses, aviators, shades are one of the accessory men wear on their face.
 They are a must have for glamorous, High Fashion look.
 Tortoiseshell frames and sleek metal are latest fashion trends..